icub-tech-iit/documentation/docs/hands/fingertip_and_mma_mk5.md

     <sub>Fig.6 – soldered FT3DB on the 3DMID shell.</sub>
 </p>

-8. at this point the device is ready for testing, just connect it to the MMA with the dedicated cable.
+At this point the device is ready for testing, just connect it to the MMA with the dedicated cable.
 To fully mount the fingertip proceed with the next steps

-9. put on the rubber fingertip cod.
+- put on the rubber fingertip cod.
 17377

 <p align="center">
     <img  src=    "../img/3DMIDwCap.png"